luckysmg/flutter_swipe_action_cell/README.md

 - await handler(true) : Means that you will await the animation to complete(you should call setState after it so that you will get an animation)

-- handler(false) : means it will not delete this row.By default,it just close this cell's action buttons.
+- handler(false) : means it will not delete this row.By default, it just close this cell's action buttons.

 - await handler(false) : means it will wait the close animation to complete.

 # About all parameter:

-I wrote them in my code with dart doc comments.You can read them in source code.
+I wrote them in my code with dart doc comments.
+You can read them in source code.